arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-camera/giga-camera.md

 C:\Users\<UserName>\AppData\Local\Arduino15\packages\arduino\hardware\mbed_giga\4.1.3\libraries\Camera\extras\WebSerialCamera
 ```

-and open the `.index`.
-We suggest using the Chrome™ browser.
+and open the `index.html` file.
+We suggest using the Chrome™ browser to do so.

 ## Supported Cameras